covalentcareers/code-challenge/README.md

 ### Front-end

-The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate your React and HTML/CSS knowledge.
+The front-end can be a single page app, or it may leverage static templates.
+The choice is up to you, but please justify your decision in the README!